 If your child has developed symptoms and needs to self-isolate at home, the school should work with you to make sure they get support to continue with their learning from home if they are well enough to continue to learn while self-isolating.

 It is completely normal and understandable to be worried about your child being in school or nursery during the coronavirus pandemic.
 It may be helpful to speak to the school or nursery about your concerns.
-You can ask them about the steps they have taken to keep your child safe and discuss what more they might be able to do to address your concerns.
+You can ask them about the steps they have taken, or will take, to keep your child safe and discuss what more they might be able to do to address your concerns.
 You might find our factsheet on Working together with your child’s school helpful to prepare for that discussion.